License for Theological Students

 The license for theological students is for degree-seeking students in a qualified theological school.
 The work for which a candidate receives the license must be a part of the seminary requirement, normally internship or field education.
 The license is only valid for the time the student is engaged in such internship or field education.
 It may be renewed if the student continues to meet the requirements of the credential.

-The bi-vocational ministry license is intended for persons must be a member in a Covenant congregation and must submit of a completed Minister’s Profile Form, signed baptism statement and background check, criminal record screening, and statement of faith paper.
+The applicant must be a member in a Covenant congregation and must submit a signed baptism statement and background check, criminal record screening, and other documents.

 - If attending North Park Theological Seminary (NPTS) or CHET, the candidate applies directly to the school.
-The license is signed by the president and dean of NPTS or the president of CHET and forwarded to the Department of the Ordered Ministry to process.
-The candidate will then be recommended to the Board for final approval.
+The license is signed by the director of field education at NPTS or the president of CHET and forwarded to the Department of the Ordered Ministry to process.

 - If attending any other seminary, the candidate contacts his or her conference office for a license packet.